Paul Diamond: World Championship Wrestling (1994)

-Various promotions (1994–2001)
+Later Career (1994–2001)

-After leaving ECW and WCW in 1994.
-Diamond worked for IWA in Puerto Rico.
-Later that year he worked for New Japan Pro-Wrestling as Max Moon.
+After leaving ECW and WCW in 1994, Diamond worked for IWA in Puerto Rico.
+Later that year he worked for New Japan Pro-Wrestling as Max Moon but the costume was yellow.
 Also, he began working in the independent circuit.
 In 1996 he worked for American Wrestling Federation as Kato.

 Diamond worked for Jerry Lawler's promotions in Memphis for the United States Wrestling Association in 1997 where he held the USWA World Tag Team Championship alongside Steven Dunn.
 After USWA folded in September 1997, Diamond worked for IWA Mid-South for a couple of months in late 1997 where he feuded with Bull Pain.

 After the IWA Mid-South, he worked for "Music City Wrestling" until a torn triceps muscle put him out of action for six months in 1998.
 He worked for Power Pro Wrestling from 1998 to 1999.

 Diamond had set up an agreement to join Shawn Michaels' Texas Wrestling Academy.
 Diamond also wrestled for the Texas Wrestling Alliance under the name of "Venom", holding the TWA title twice and also being involved in Shawn Michaels return to wrestling after a 1998 back injury that was thought to have put a permanent end to his wrestling career.
 When Michaels handed the wrestling academy to head trainer Rudy Gonzalez, Diamond and his family moved to Tampa then to Winnipeg where Diamond opened up a wrestling school called "Paul Diamond Hard Knocks Pro Wrestling Academy," while helping out his terminally ill father.
 Diamond return for two show at WWF house shows as the TWA champion defeating Funaki on September 18 and 19, 1999 in San Antonio and Austin, Texas.
 On April 4, 2000, he lost to Shawn Michaels in a Hardcore Street Fight.
 Diamond worked for Canadian Wrestling Federation in Winnipeg from 2000 to 2001.

 Diamond retired from active competition in 2001 to focus on the wrestling academy.